fark00/Real-Estate-Agency/README.md

 * Business managers and ordinary users can add their desired property to this program, and business managers can also view the list of properties in the system.

-* Ability to categorize properties in various ways. (based on area, number of rooms, villa or apartment, price, etc.)
+* Ability to categorize and search for properties in various ways. (based on area, number of rooms, villa or apartment, price, etc.)

 # Support: